dbrant/ftape/README.md

 ## Troubleshooting

 Make generous use of `dmesg` and look at the log messages therein.
 Use the `ft_tracings` module parameter to increase the verbosity of the messages to narrow down any issues.

+## Disclaimers

+* This driver should work on either 32-bit or 64-bit x86 architecture, but obviously it still only works with the same limited set of FDC chipsets as before.
+If you want to use it with a real FDC tape drive, you must connect the drive to a motherboard with a supported FDC.
+* I have a rather limited collection of tape drives for testing and experimenting, so I make no guarantees about the driver working with your system.
+If you have a drive that doesn't seem to work with this driver, or if you simply need to recover data from QIC tapes, get in touch!